cudmore/lindensutter/readme.md

 #### Do not save negative values ni ScanImage Tiff files

  - Users must turn off 'auto read' checkbox and set the offset to 8192.
+This is in 'CHANNELS' window, turn off 'Auto Read' checkbox and set 'Offset' column for each PMT to '8192'.
  - In my Fiji scripts that convert ScanImage Tiff to a Tiff I will use in my analysis, there will never be negative values thus no special action is needed.